yonatanbitton/starter-hugo-academic/content/post/managing_research/index.md

 ---
 title: Managing Research
 subtitle: This talk deals with several research related questions.
-For example findings new research ideas, choose a research topic, staying updated with new research, working with you supervisors, and more.
+For example findings new research ideas, choose a research topic, staying updated with new research, working with your supervisors, and more.
 Here are the [slides](https://yonatanbitton.github.io/uploads/managing_research.pdf) from the recent university seminar talk.

 # Summary for listings and search engines
 summary: This talk deals with several research related questions.
 For example findings new research ideas, choose a research topic, staying updated with new research, working with you supervisors, and more.